Space Use Partnerships with PP&R

 Caret IconCaret symbol

 Describe the projects or programs you can provide under a space use partnership?
-If only interested in service contract, write N/A. (Limit 500 words)
+(Limit 500 words)

 Please select preferred location(s).
 (Not all PP&R facilities are accepting proposals for service contract and space use partnerships.
 However, your proposal will still be reviewed by teams to attempt to find the best match for current opportunities, and your interest will be captured for potential future opportunities at your preferred locations).